3 years ago

 Managing Isolation While Pregnant, Caring for a Toddler, and Working from Home

-This time has been really hard on all of us and it’s left everyone feeling anxious and uncertain about what the future holds.
+This time has been really hard on all of us.
+It’s left everyone feeling anxious and uncertain about what the future holds.
 I’ve been isolating at home for about 50 days now.
-Other than a few trips to the doctor and somehow ending up at the hospital twice (triage for me and the children’s ER for Margot), I have avoided all errands and contact with anyone.
+Other than a few trips to the doctor, I have avoided all errands and contact with anyone.
 It’s just me, my husband, and our 21 month old toddler at home.
-We’re taking care of her, attempting to keep our house clean, I am feeling very pregnant, and like all of you, we’re trying to find a new normal.
+We’re taking care of her, cleaning, I am feeling very pregnant, and we’re trying to find a new normal.
 I want to talk about our unique experience during isolation with you.

 I try to stay in the present but have had to have some real conversations with my doctors about what it will look like having a newborn in 10 weeks.
 It’s hard.
-We are healthy, we can work from home, keep our daughter safe, and have access to medical care and groceries.
+We are healthy and can work from home to keep our daughter safe.
+We’re so fortunate to have access to medical care and groceries.
 I am beyond grateful for our experience during COVID-19, but would be lying if I said I haven’t found myself grieving and feeling anxious.